This list of questions was last reviewed on Sept. 10, 2020. Ten questions were added.

 Yes.
 The University is open; we are just in “work-from-home” mode.
 All of our offices are still open, but many are open remotely.
 You can always contact your advisor directly via email.
 Please visit the Keep Learning page for information about your options.
 You may also visit the Adjusted Hours and Services page for the latest information on availability.

-How do I return books or order books from the bookstore? (added April 27)
+How do I return books or order books from the bookstore? (updated July 29)

 All textbooks will be available to students for purchase online, as long as the instructor has submitted their course material adoptions to the bookstore.
-To return your books from the Spring semester, please visit read the Bookstore instructions.
-To purchase books for the Summer semester, please search and purchase them online.
-For students who qualify for financial aid book vouchers, more information regarding how to utilize book vouchers online for the Summer semester will be sent to your NEIU email address prior to May 5, when vouchers are activated.
+To return your books from the Summer semester, please visit read the Bookstore instructions.
+To purchase books for the Fall semester, please search and purchase them online.
+For students who qualify for financial aid book vouchers, more information regarding how to utilize book vouchers online for the Summer semester will be sent to your NEIU email address prior to Aug.
+10, when vouchers are activated.

 How does remote learning impact my clinicals, student teaching or internship? (added March 18)